 JANUARY 2018 - When Green Shield Canada (GSC) launched its Value-Based Pharmacy (VBP) program in October 2017, it also launched a lively debate with pharmacy associations and pharmacies.
 Why did it launch such a program?
 Will it eventually lead to lower reimbursement levels for pharmacies?
 What metrics are used to measure the quality of pharmacists’ services?
 And why hire a U.S. provider?

-Leila Mandlsohn, Pharmacy Strategy Consultant at GSC, took to the podium at the Canadian Foundation for Pharmacy’s 2017 Pharmacy Forum to answer these and other questions.
+Leila Mandlsohn, Pharmacy Strategy Consultant at GSC, took to the podium at the

 By way of background, she explained that more of the insurer’s clients are asking for cost-containment strategies such as capped fees, capped coverage and the removal of coverage for certain (usually higher-cost) drugs.
 Rather than encourage clients to go down that road, GSC took a closer look at quality improvement programs being put in place on the public side (for example, Ontario’s Excellent Care for All Act that includes performance-linked compensation models for hospital executives).